IgniteUI/help-topics/topics/02_Controls/igUpload/01_Working with igUpload/03_igUpload_Saving_Files_as_Stream.md

 -   Microsoft® Visual Studio® 2010 or later
 -   ASP.NET MVC 2 or higher
--   Infragistics Ignite UI® 13.1 or higher
+-   Infragistics %%ProductName%%® 13.1 or higher

 ### <a id="procedure-prerequisites"></a>Prerequisites